 The Census Bureau maintains ongoing contact with a broad spectrum of users to ensure that its information continues to remain relevant.
-Information collected by the Census Bureau is designed to provide measures that are relevant for policy decisions.
+Information collected by the Census Bureau is designed to provide measures that are relevant.
 These measures are released to the public as official statistics.
-Relevance is the degree to which the official statistics provide useful information for both current needs and anticipated future needs.
+Relevance is the degree to which information products provide useful information for both current needs and anticipated future needs.

-The Census Bureau produces and releases data in a timely manner.
-Timeliness encompasses the frequency of data release, as well as the closeness of the release to the data's reference period.
-Efforts are made to collect and publish data in a time interval that allows high quality data to be released and also ensures that the information is usable.
+The Census Bureau disseminates statistical information products to the public in a timely manner.
+Timeliness encompasses frequency of data dissemination, as well as the closeness of the release to the data's reference period.
+Efforts are made to collect and publish data in a time interval that allows high quality data to be disseminated to the public and also ensures that the information is usable.

-The Census Bureau releases data products in a manner that allows them to be accessible to a broad range of data users with different requirements for data availability and understandability.
+The Census Bureau disseminates statistical information products to the public in a manner that allows them to be accessible to a broad range of data users with different requirements for data availability and understandability.
 Accessibility is the ease of access or effort needed for customers to acquire statistical data, products, or services.
 The Census Bureau conducts usability tests to ensure that its statistical products are accessible and understandable to its data users.